CIOSC/CAS-Digital-Trust/README.md

 ## Scheme Extensions and Evolution

+### Immediate Term

-This scheme can be extended to related areas that are generalized or thematically similar to this scheme.
-THe following standards are being considered as scheme extensions:
+This scheme may be adapted and tailored to be applied the broader set of national standards that are thematically similar to this scheme.
+The following standards are being considered as scheme extensions:

 * [CAN/CIOSC 100-1: 2020 (Revised)  |  Digital Governance – Part 1](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-data-governance/data-centric-security/)
 * [CAN/CIOSC 100-2: 2020  |  Digital Governance – Part 2](https://ciostrategycouncil.com/standards/find-a-standard/standards-in-data-governance/third-party-access-to-data/)